lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 }
 ```

 This method can receive a list of command buffer handles (we can submit more than one at a time) and several synchronization elements.
-In order to submit a list of command buffers qo a queue we need to setup a `VkSubmitInfo` structure.
+In order to submit a list of command buffers to a queue we need to setup a `VkSubmitInfo` structure.
 The attributes of this structure are:

 - `sType`: In this case it shall be `VK_STRUCTURE_TYPE_SUBMIT_INFO`.
 - `pCommandBuffers`: The list of the command buffers to submit.